Studenti in entrata

 The incoming students may attend LUISS Business School on a no tuition fee, non-degree basis.
 Participating students will continue as candidates for degrees of their home Institution and will not be candidates for degrees of the LUISS Business School.
 Only those exchange students who will successfully complete courses at the LUISS Business School will obtain credits at the home university in accordance with the regulations of the home university.

 If you are interested to take part to this programme, please refer to the international office at your home university.

 All exchange students must be nominated by their home university.
-The home coordinator must email the following information to email@example.com.
+A home coordinator should fill out the following form

 After being nominated by the home university, exchange students will receive an email with all the necessary information and a complete course list .